Sjoerd305/Avics/SOS API/readme.md

 ## SOS snapshot downloader
-*Creates a snapshot using the SOS API via curl, downloads the snapshot to device*
+*Creates a snapshot using the SOS API via curl, downloads the snapshot to device* *Note: if you run the script as root using crontab the snapshots are stored to /home/root/.
+When you manually run the script the snapshots are saved to the location where the script is run*

 - Supports iplist.txt
 - Don't forget to change the credentials in the script!